You are here

 From 11:30am to 12:30pm, family and friends are invited to attend the final student exhibition.
 This celebratory event includes an exhibition of 2D and 3D works and presentations of certificates.
 Creative Studios ends at the conclusion of the exhibition.

-A $100 non-refundable deposit must be sent with registration form.
+A $100 non-refundable deposit must be sent upon confirmation of class placement.

 Architecture and Design (Grades 7–9)